David Ogilvy (businessman): Life with WPP and afterward (1989–1999)

 During the takeover procedures, Sir Martin Sorrell, the founder of WPP, was described by Ogilvy as an "odious little shit", and he promised to never work again.
 (Reports softened it to "odious little jerk", and when Martin Sorrell signed his next company report, he followed the signature with the letters OLJ.)
 Two events followed simultaneously, however: WPP became the largest marketing communications firm in the world, and David Ogilvy was named the company's non-executive chairman (a position he held for three years).
 Eventually he became a fan of Sorrell.
 A letter of apology from Ogilvy adorns Sorrell's office, which is said to be the only apology David Ogilvy ever offered in any form during his adult life.
-Only a year after his derogatory comments about Sorrell, he was quoted as saying, "When he tried to take over our company, I would liked to have killed him.
+Only a year after his derogatory comments about Sorrell, he was quoted as saying, "When he tried to take over our company, I would have liked to have killed him.
 But it was not legal.
 I wish I had known him 40 years ago.
 I like him enormously now."

 At age seventy-five, Ogilvy was asked if there was anything he'd always wanted but had somehow eluded him.
 His reply was, "Knighthood.
 And a big family - ten children."
 His only child, David Fairfield Ogilvy, was born during his first marriage, to Melinda Street.
 That marriage ended in divorce (1955) as did a second marriage to Anne Cabot.
-Ogilvy married Herta Lans in France during 1973.
+Ogilvy married Herta Lans in France in 1973.

 Ogilvy was appointed Commander of the Order of British Empire (CBE) in the 1967 Birthday Honours.
 He was elected to the U.S. Advertising Hall of Fame in 1977 and to France's Order of Arts and Letters in 1990.
-He chaired the Public Participation Committee for Lincoln Center in Manhattan and served as a member of the Metropolitan Museum of Art's 100th Anniversary Committee.
+He chaired the Public Participation Committee for Lincoln Center in Manhattan and was a member of the Metropolitan Museum of Art's 100th Anniversary Committee.
 He was appointed Chairman of the United Negro College Fund in 1968, and trustee on the Executive Council of the World Wildlife Fund in 1975.
-Mr. Ogilvy was inducted into the Junior Achievement Worldwide Global Business Hall of Fame in 1979.
+Ogilvy was inducted into the Junior Achievement Worldwide Global Business Hall of Fame in 1979.

 David Ogilvy died on 21 July 1999 at his home, the Château de Touffou, in Bonnes, France.